 Surfshark is one of the few VPNs that doesn’t log personally identifiable information of users.
 This makes it excellent for users that highly value their privacy and want to remain anonymous and untraceable while using the internet on Windows PC.

-It is highly affordable and will set you back only $2.49/mo for the 2-year plans.
+It is highly affordable and will set you back only $2.30/mo (Save 81% on 2 Years + 2 Months Free Plan with Surfshark Antivirus) for the 2-year plans.
 You can use an unlimited number of devices with a single Surfshark subscription and a 30-day refund period is also given to all users.

 Number of Servers: 5500+ | Countries: 59 | Simultaneous Connections: 6

-NordVPN offers a well-rounded set of features to enhance privacy of users on Window-based platforms.
+NordVPN offers a well-rounded set of features to enhance the privacy of users on Windows-based platforms.
 The provider has an exceptional range of 5500+ servers in 59 countries, all of which are encrypted with AES-256.

 It has good compatibility with US Netflix as well as the majority of popularly demanded streaming apps.
 The provider also provides access to blocked torrent websites and download files through p2p with fairly strong security.